utah-cs3550-fa24/assignments/hw5.md

 uploaded file.
 If it is too large (that is, over 64 MiB), do not save the uploaded file in the submission.
 Instead, re-render the assignment page with an error message.
 Put the error message in an `<output>` element at the start of the submission form.
+It's important that we use the `size` field instead of trying to read the file: if an evil user uploaded a really big file, reading that file might use a lot of memory or disk space.
+So we must check the file size before we check the file's contents.

 Let's also make sure we only accept PDF uploads.
 In your `submit` controller, before storing the uploaded file inside a submission,